mmertama/Gempyre/README.md

 However I noted that pywebview may not get successfully installed, and hence a link must be called, for example (please verify your python and pywebview versions):

 `$ ln -s ./venv/lib/python3.12/site-packages/pywebview-5.1.dist-info ./venv/lib/python3.12/site-packages/pywebview`

+Q: How to handle remove UI elements?
+A: There is Element::remove() that removes an element from UI and cleans up associated element handlers.
+However the element can be removed other ways, e.g. removing parent item or parent element calling Element::set_html that effectively wipes all child elements.
+You can detect that using Element::subscribe(Event::REMOVED).
+Please note that if element has any subscribed events, and the element is expected to be remove othwerwise than Element::remove(); Event::REMOVED should be subscribed and call Element::remove() to explicit clean up.

 ## Example